ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    Mail ([RFC6376]) protocols provide domain-level authentication, and DMARC builds on these protocols.
-DMARC is designed to give ADminstrative Management Domains (ADMDs) that originate email the ability to publicize in a DNS TXT record their email authentication policies, specify preferred handling for mail that fails authentication checks, and request reports about mail purportedly originated by the ADMD, as determined by the RFC5322.From header in
+DMARC is designed to give ADminstrative Management Domains (ADMDs) that originate email the ability to publish in a DNS TXT record their email authentication policies, specify preferred handling for mail that fails authentication checks, and request reports about mail purportedly originated by the ADMD, as determined by the RFC5322.From header in